mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Same person**: Thank you.

 **Katagiri**: That is called *shikan*: wholeheartedness.
-Or consciously speaking, in Tenzo Kyōkun it says the three minds: magnanimous mind, [parental] mind, joyous mind.
+Or [speaking of consciousness], in Tenzo Kyōkun it says [there are] three minds: magnanimous mind, [parental] mind, joyous mind.
 If you want to express it in terms of the human emotional aspect, you can say magnanimous mind; psychologically, you can explain it like this.
 But your practice as activity is nothing but *shikan*: just [be].

 ##### 30:10

 **Question**: *[Unintelligible]* *shikan* *[unintelligible]* is automatically leading to the right way and the bodhisattva way?

 **Katagiri**: It is called “right”, but that *right* is not the concept of right opposed to wrong.
-That is called the *sat dharma* in Sanskrit. *Sat* means right or correct, but that *sat* means *supreme* right, beyond our common sense, so-called right or wrong.
+That is called *sat dharma* in Sanskrit. *Sat* means right or correct, but that *sat* means *supreme* right, beyond our common sense, so-called right or wrong.
 The same applies to *impure*.
 So temporarily we can use the term *right*, but it’s not “right” in the usual sense.

 So if you practice continually like this, very naturally it is *right*, it is true human bodies.
 That’s why very naturally you grow.
 You grow and your life is bigger.